 I’m always drawn to weathered, irregular forms and the repetition of simple shapes, like clusters of barnacles and growth patterns of lichen.
 My textiles pieces suggest snippets of landscape and coastline without being figurative.
 My jewellery focuses in on delicate details, simple organic structures and clean lines.

-To purchase a piece of work from this artist please contact the gallery.
+Click here to purchase a piece of work from this artist.